 Repair, Maintenance and Installation of Ceramic Tiles

 Installing and replacing a tile requires high accuracy and skill, especially due to the sensitivity of other tiles, placed besides it.
 The worker needs to make sure that he doesn’t damage the other tiles when dealing with a broken piece.
 The tiles are generally placed with adhesives, thinset or mortar.
 Mud or mortar is still commonly used for restrooms and shower-enclosure floors, while thinset is similar to mortar, as it is a cement-based product.
 However, it differs from the same as it can be applied directly over plywood or tileboard without the need of metal-mesh reinforcements.
+Discover stylish and durable ceramic tiles for every room.
+Perfect for walls and floors, our high-quality tiles add elegance and practicality.

 How to Replace a Tile from the Floor?